sotasan/customdiscordrpc/README.md

 ## License

-This project is licensed under the Apache License 2.0 - see the [LICENSE.md](https://github.com/PryosCode/CustomDiscordRPC/blob/master/LICENSE) file for details.
+This project is licensed under the GNU Affero General Public License v3.0 - see the [LICENSE.md](https://github.com/PryosCode/CustomDiscordRPC/blob/master/LICENSE) file for details.